-All homeworks should be submitted in a directory named "hw_3" in your svn repository for this course.
-In case of problems committing your files, please contact the teaching staff at comp322-staff@rice.edu before the deadline to get help resolving for your issues.
-No late submissions will be accepted unless you are using your slip days.
+All homeworks should be submitted through the Autograder, and also committed in the svn repository at https://svn.rice.edu/r/comp322/turnin/S17/your-netid/hw_3 that we will create for you.
+In case of problems committing your files, please contact the teaching staff at comp322-staff@mailman.rice.edu before the deadline to get help resolving for your issues.